izual0110/jfr-merger/README.md

 # For interactive debugging
 docker run --rm -it --entrypoint bash jfr-merger

+# Drop into a running container (replace `jfr-merger` with the container name)
+docker exec -it jfr-merger /bin/bash
 ```

 To orchestrate alongside other services, use Docker Compose: